 Potentially Supports Brain Health

-NMN supplementation has been shown to benefit cognitive decline in mice.
+NMN supplementation has been shown to benefit cognitive decline in mice, meaning NMN may reduce brain fog and improve mental clarity.
 However, this has not been replicated in humans.

 Remember, researchers have mainly studied the benefits of NMN in animals, not humans.
 Although studies have shown that NMN potentially has positive effects on the areas mentioned above, researchers need to conduct more studies with human subjects.
 As of yet, we only have access to preliminary studies.